Last updated on December 19, 2022 at 06:16 pm

-A good HR communication strategy is something every single organization needs.
+A good HR communication strategy is something every organization needs.
 HR-related messages are critical for daily operations, employee safety, onboarding and offboarding (two key pillars of the employee experience), and so much more.
-And yet…employees don’t always engage with these mission-critical comms the way we hope they would.
-Here are three ways to start fixing that.
+And yet…employees don’t always engage with mission-critical comms the way we hope they would.
+Here are three ways to start fixing that and improve HR communication.

 Put Yourself in the Shoes of Your Employees

-Internal communication professionals know that sharing the “why” or “so what” behind a message is vital.
-The same is true for your HR communication.
+Internal communication professionals know that sharing the “why” or “so what” behind a message is vital for employees to understand the message and want to comply.
+The same is true for your HR comms.

 You have to explain the benefits and reasons why you’re communicating about something.
 Compliance communication isn’t just about the company checking a box—it’s about following rules and regulations that are there to protect the employee and customers.
 Benefits communication is about more than just getting employees to be aware of their options, but to understand how each individual benefit helps them.